Friday, October 29, 2010

 Debbie's Dahlias-I'm really glad Debbie went with dahlias and not something more mundane like daisies.
 Now I wish there was a Penny out there willing to grow peonies and sell them u-pick.
 Just imagine how long that post would be.

 One thing I will say, Debbie's flowers don't last very long once cut.
 I saw one of the owners once, an older man like you'd expect, and he said they used a 16-16-16 fertilizer.
 I am guessing it's the higher fertilizer that results in great blooms but they rot faster.
-Take that "Debbie",
+Take that "Debbie", if there even is a Debbie.

 Have I mentioned how cheap these flowers are?
 I bought all that you see here and more for $28.
 I could do a small wedding for $30!!
 I told myself.
 And than a few weeks later I did get a chance to make dahlia wedding arrangements which was completely satisfying.